arbor-sim/arbor/doc/morphology.rst

 model specification formats such as SWC, NeuroML, NEURON HOC and NeuroLicida ASCI ASC files.
 Methods for reproducing these features are shown in a seris of examples below.

+In all of the exampels morphologies are two dimensional, with the z-dimension set to zero, for illustration.

 .. _morph-tree1:

-Tree₁: Spherical cell
+Example 1: Spherical cell
 """"""""""""""""""""""""""""""

-The simplest morphology in Arbor is to model the cell as a sphere.
+The simplest morphology in Arbor is a sphere.
 For this a  single sample, used to represent a *spherical cell*.
 This example has a sphere of radius 3 μm centered at the origin.